 UMC's Emergency Medical Services provide the area with the most sophisticated and complete emergency services available.
 AeroCare, the emergency medical air care service operated by UMC and Covenant Health Systems.
 EMS paramedics and physicians provide continuous emergency room coverage, qualifying the UMC Emergency Room as the only Level 1 Trauma Center on the South Plains.

-UMC also supports the multidisciplinary International Pain Institute, the interdisciplinary SSouthwest Cancer Treatment and Research Center, a comprehensive Gastrointestinal Lab, the Sports Medicine Center, the Children's Hospital, and the McInturff Conference and Education Center.
-The Dimensions and Seniors Are Special programs at UMC address the unique health issues of women and senior citizens.
+UMC also supports the multidisciplinary International Pain Institute, the interdisciplinary UMC Cancer Center, a comprehensive Gastrointestinal Lab, the Sports Medicine Center, and the Children's Hospital..
+The Breast Imaging Center and Seniors Are Special programs at UMC address the unique health issues of women and senior citizens.